 At the 2013 World Championship Trials, Pitter's athlete placed top eight in the 50-meter butterfly, and reached the finals in the 50-meter freestyle.
 In 2012, Pitter guided MIT's first ever Olympic Trials Qualifier to a 21st-place finish in the 50 free in Omaha, Neb.

 A 2007 graduate of Hamilton College, Pitter was an accomplished swimmer.
 She was a four-time All-American sprinter, school record holder, team captain and NESCAC All-Academic recipient during her four years.
 She graduated from Hamilton Cum Laude with a double major in Economics and Communication.

-In 2011, Sam completed her Master's of Education in Physical Education Specializing in Coaching, from Boston University.
+In 2011, Pitter completed her Master's of Education in Physical Education Specializing in Coaching, from Boston University.
 She has coached masters swimmers at both Boston University and here at Harvard with Cambridge Masters Swim Club.